hacker-cb/hassio-component-smart-thermostat/README.md

-# Smart Thermostat with auto Heat/Cool mode and PID control support (Home Assistant component)
+# Smart Thermostat with auto Heat/Cool mode, PID control and PWM (Home Assistant component)

 Thermostat was designed to control different kind of entities (not only switchable like in [generic_thermostat]).